To utang is human, to bayad is divine.

 If you haven’t even paid for your debt/s whether by installment or in full, don’t be a show-off.

 Put yourself in the shoes of the lender.
-How would you feel if you see someone that owes you posting #wanderlust or #hypebeast photos on Instagram?
+How would you feel if you see someone that owes you money posting #wanderlust or #hypebeast photos on Instagram?

 3. Communicate effectively